-My name is Amber Leach.
+My name is Amber Leach and I’m starting my 3rd year with Fly Fishing Outfitters.
 I am a River Guide and professional writer who loves to write about fly fishing, outdoor recreation, and topics in leadership, across all niches.
-I have been with Fly Fishing Outfitters for over a year now.

 I was introduced to this incredible sport by a personal friend who had suffered a traumatic brain injury.
 After the injury, fly fishing was the only thing that brought him true peace, relief, and comfort.
 I watched in amazement as he was ‘healed’ by nature, one cast at a time.
 I then knew that the possibilities were endless for other folks who were also walking through their own trials and wanted to help them make a similar and meaningful connection.

 I grew up in West Virginia and love to go to my home waters and fish for the native brookies there.
 They’re some of the most colored-up fish I have ever seen and the fight in them, compared to their size, is unbelievable.
 There’s something almost sacred about fishing a species that’s been around since the dawn of time.
 The Vail Valley makes fly fishing available to all anglers of all levels, whether they’re wading or floating.
 If you’re new to the sport, you’ll find water that will teach, encourage, and inspire you to continue your journey.
 If you’re a seasoned angler, you’ll find technical water that will challenge you to be better than you were the day before.
 There’s truly something for everyone at every level.

 I recommend the Vail Valley to someone who hasn’t fly fished before because of the endless diversity of the opportunities to fish there.
 Whatever you’re looking for, you can find it right here.
 You can float all day to a remote section of water that’s otherwise difficult to access or fish a local park just to get a feel for the sport.
 Whatever your goals are as a novice angler, you’ll always find someone close by who’s willing to help you on your journey.